uob-mu3e/daq_wiki/April 12, 2021 - Integration run preparation.md

 * Event display (Ben)
 * Alarms and soft interlocks to be defined
 * Does the analyzer compile on a MaC?
 Try and document.
+   *Marius suceeded, needs some care with root and other packages to install.
+Cristina will try*

 ## Documentation
 * Please write things down here
 * Also summaries of mattermost discussions
+* Very nice documentation of the test setup: [FEB to A10 Dev Board Lab Setup](FEB to A10 Dev Board Lab Setup)

 # Milestones